-Leaves are filling up the streets, the air is getting colder, and thoughts are turning to Halloween.
+Leaves are beginning to fall, the air is getting cooler and thoughts are turning to Halloween.

-For astronomy fans, Autumn also means it's time for the Harvest Moon.
+Autumn is on its way - and for astronomy fans, autumn also means it's time for the Harvest Moon!

-The Harvest Moon is the name given to the first full moon that takes place closest to the Autumn equinox.
+The Harvest Moon is the name given to the full Moon that takes place closest to the autumn equinox.

 This means that the Harvest Moon can fall any time between September and October.

 It is called a Harvest Moon because the Moon is particularly bright and rises early.

 In the past, this allowed farmers to extend their working day and work by the light of the extra-bright Moon, gathering crops to prepare for the winter months - hence 'harvest'.